-- · School Health

-- Community Health

-- Physical Education

-- Sport Management

-- Sports Coaching
+Health Communication Sports Coaching

-- Exercise and Sport Science
+Community Health Exercise and Sport Science

-- Fitness and Wellness Management
+Physical Education Fitness and Wellness Management

-- Sports Medicine
+Sport Management Sports Medicine

-The Department houses Health and Physical Education courses that meet complementary course requirements in the Liberal Studies Program or as general electives.
-Students in other Departments may satisfy health and activity Liberal Studies requirements by satisfactorily completing HED 131 and any course between PED 020 and PED 129.
+The Department houses Health and Physical Education courses that meet requirements in the Liberal Studies Program or as general electives.
+Students in other Departments may satisfy the Health and Physical Education Foundation Requirement by satisfactorily completing HED 132, PED 136 or PED 131.